 The fall season includes football, soccer, field hockey, volleyball, and cross country.
 Practices start in late August and competition runs from early September to early November.
 The hockey, basketball and indoor track teams compete during the winter.
 Practices start in mid-October for hockey and basketball.
 The season of competition runs from November to early March.
 The spring season includes track and field, baseball, softball and women's lacrosse.
 Practice for baseball, lacrosse and softball starts in early February.
 The season of competition runs from March through early May.
-The baseball, lacrosse and softball teams often travel to Florida during Spring Break.
 The track and field season begins immediately following indoor track.
 Information regarding pre-season tryouts and team meetings for all teams is available from the head coach.
 Email contact information for coaches is available on the department website.